Physio For Lower Back Pain

 TENS nerve stimulation

 Depending on the underlying cause of your pain, your Physiotherapist may use TENS nerve stimulation.
-By placing electrodes on the skin, nerves near the source of your pain can be stimulated by small electrical signals, bringing effective relief of pain, often without the need for medication.
+By placing electrodes on the skin, small electrical signals can stimulate nerves near the source of your pain, effectively relieving pain, often without the need for medication.

 Are you looking for advice for dealing with your lower back pain?
 Please don’t hesitate to book an appointment with a Life Force physiotherapist to discuss your symptoms.
 We’re here to help!